 An easy way to correct dynamic valgus and avoid knee pain is to squat with bands around your thighs.¬† The resistance band should be tight and placed just above your knees.¬† Throughout the squat pull the band apart.¬† Exaggerate this!¬† The band is a cue to activate your glutes.¬† You really want to pull your knees apart hard to activate your glutes.¬† Also remember to “sit back” into your squat.

-Gluteus Medius & Injuries of the Lower Extremity
+Gluteus Medius & Injury

 Lifestyle Factors Contributing to Gluteus Medius Weakness

-Gluteus medius weakness can be the result of previous injury or lifestyle factors.¬† Standing with the body weight predominantly on one leg with the pelvis swayed sideways can lead to an underdeveloped muscle on one side.¬† Sleeping on one‚Äôs side with the top leg flexed and crossed over the other leg results in an elongated muscle.¬† Both of these scenarios can potentially weaken the muscle over time.¬† Repeated running on crowned roads or surfaces can also potentially lead to weakness of the gluteus medius on one side.
+Gluteus medius weakness can be from previous injury or lifestyle factors.¬† Standing with your body weight predominantly on one leg with your pelvis swayed sideways leads to an underdeveloped muscle on one side.¬† Sleeping on one side with your top leg bent and crossed over the other leg results in an elongated muscle.¬† Both of these scenarios weaken the muscle over time.¬† Repeated running on crowned roads leads to weakness of your gluteus medius on one side.